getseabird/seabird/README.md

 # Seabird

-Seabird is a native Kubernetes IDE designed for the GNOME desktop.
+Seabird is a Kubernetes IDE designed for the GNOME desktop.
 Explore and manage your clusters with a simple and intuitive interface.
 Equipped with essential features such as a terminal for executing commands, monitoring through logs and metrics, and a resource editor that conveniently places the API reference at your fingertips.

 ![Screenshot](https://getseabird.github.io/images/screenshot.png)